Soft Skills

 Conclusion

-To convince employers you’re the right candidate for the position, you need to show them that you have the top skills they’re looking for in 2024.
+To convince employers you’re the right candidate for the position, you need to show them that you have the top skills they’re looking for.

 Luckily, many of these skills are transferable soft skills that you can demonstrate with a wide variety of experiences.
 Make sure to include specific examples in your work experience section that demonstrate each of these skills to hiring managers, and try to quantify them with numbers where possible.